clee010922/8BallPool/README.md

 5/23/19:
 Chong: continued to work on the experiment folder and successfully changed every code regarding movement and location with PVector, which will make our lives easier when calculating collisions.
 Brandon: continued working on placing the walls and placing the walls at a diagonal that connects with the holes.
 All the walls are finished for easy x and y detection but might adjust placements later to make it look better.

+5/24/19:
+Chong:
+Brandon: Started to work on the rules of the game.
+Added loops in update to check the status of the balls for both players but still need to take into account of the 8 ball.
+Added a background to the back of the table using an image but converted to just a solid color.

+5/28/19:
+Chong:
+Brandon: Tested the code on the school computer but everything was much bigger than what it appeared on my laptop.
+Converted everything in table/ball class down to a size of 2/3 by multiplying each value by 2/3.